Oudstand/Brotato-Mods/Oudstand-DamageMeter/readme.md

 ## Known Issues

-- Config file support is not yet implemented (use constants instead)
 - Some modded items may not be tracked if they don't use standard damage tracking

 ## Credits